marciosbraga/SOC-LABS/SOC-LAB-004 – Threat Hunting with Sysmon/README.md

 ## Initial Evidence

-The Wazuh SIEM detected the execution of a Windows Discovery command.
+Wazuh detected the execution of a Windows Discovery command on the monitored endpoint.

-The generated event indicates the creation of the following process:
+The generated event indicated the creation of the following process:

 **Process**